 Bitcoin Basics – How It All Started

 Bitcoin was introduced in 2009 by an anonymous creator known as Satoshi Nakamoto, who published a whitepaper titled “Bitcoin: A Peer-to-Peer Electronic Cash System.”
-The idea was simple yet revolutionary: enable people to send and receive digital value without relying on banks or intermediaries.
+It sounded technical, but the core idea was refreshingly simple: let people send money to each other online—no banks, no middlemen, just direct digital value exchange.

 Before Bitcoin, digital money faced the challenge of double-spending, a risk where a digital asset could be copied and reused.
-Bitcoin solved this by using a decentralized ledger, ensuring all transactions are unique, verified, and irreversible.
+The solution behind Bitcoin was both simple and powerful: a decentralized ledger that guarantees each transaction is one-of-a-kind, fully verified, and permanent.

 How Does Bitcoin Work?

-At its core, Bitcoin is a decentralized network powered by users who maintain its infrastructure.
+At its core, Bitcoin is a network run by its users’ central authority, just a global system kept alive by the people who use and support it.
 Here’s what keeps it running:

 Before looking at the components below, it’s important to understand that Bitcoin doesn’t rely on a central authority.
 Its power comes from a consensus-driven process, maintained by participants worldwide.